Skip to main content

 His research is broadly devoted to the question of how artistic forms express the incoherence of lived experience.
 His first book Sensations of History: Animation and New Media Art (Minnesota, 2019) argues that animation becomes crucial for understanding the ways in which history changes in the digital age.
 His current book project, "Ordinary Media: An Aesthetics of Always-On Computing" examines a range of experimental and popular digital artworks in their capacity to express the felt dynamics of always-on computing: from depression and anxiety to sociability, productivity, and vulnerability.
 This and other recent work attend to the explosion of new networked genres such as supercuts, memes, selfies, and animated GIFs, and theorizes them as aesthetic strategies of provisional attunement to the vicissitudes of the historical present.

 Hodge regularly collaborates across programs at Northwestern.
-For five years he has organized events on the topic of media aesthetics with Prof. Dilip Gaonkar (Communication Studies).
+He has organized many events on the topic of media aesthetics with Prof. Dilip Gaonkar (Communication Studies).
 These have included summer institutes, lectures, and graduate student conferences.
 In 2020 he co-taught an undergraduate seminar with Prof. Patrick Noonan (Asian Languages and Cultures) on the rise of neoliberal media cultures in Japan and the USA.
 In 2018 he co-curated an exhibition of artist and activist Paul Chan's video installation Happiness (finally) after 35,000 years of civilization at the Block Museum with Michael Metzger.
 In 2016-17 he co-organized a year-long research seminar at the Humanities Institute entitled "Ordinary Media" with Daniel Snelson (now at UCLA).

 Areas of Research and Teaching